How to Use Omnichannel Retail Analytics to Grow Revenue and Improve Profitability

 Streamline inefficiencies across your business: Snowflake allows retailers to drive accurate supply chain planning, demand forecasting, inventory management, and more, with the advantage of virtually unlimited analytical scale and performance.

 Pursue new data monetization opportunities: Maximize revenue by unlocking value from previously siloed data with Snowflake’s secure data sharing capabilities.
-Additionally, you can access third-party retail data providers in Snowflake Data Marketplace.
+Additionally, you can access third-party retail data providers in the Snowflake Marketplace.

 Omnichannel Retail Analytics Is Part of a Modern Retail Growth Strategy